Jon Bois: Pretty Good

-In May 2015, Bois published the first episode of a documentary video series called Pretty Good.
-The series told true stories of unusual events, such as the career path of baseball player Lonnie Smith, professional poker, the infamous 1904 Olympic marathon, the Lawnchair Larry flight and the TV series 24.
-The series has thirteen episodes, the last of which, about Randall Cunningham and the 1987 NFL Players Strike, was published in September 2017.
-On April 24, 2024, 7 new episodes of Pretty Good were announced.
-These episodes have covered, among other things, the movie Independence Day, James Dolan and the New York Knicks, junk mail, and the history of people slipping on banana peels.
+In May 2015, Bois published the first episode of a YouTube documentary video series called Pretty Good.
+The series told true stories of unusual events, such as the career path of baseball player Lonnie Smith, an argument on Bodybuilding.com about days in a week, the 222-0 football game between Cumberland and Georgia Tech, Baron Davis's 89 foot field goal, the 258-141 basketball game between DeVry and Troy State (which he claims was actually 253-141 via scoring errors), professional poker, Dae-sung Koo's double on Randy Johnson, the Music City Miracle, the infamous 1904 Olympic marathon, the Lawnchair Larry flight and the TV series 24.
+The series has fourteen episodes, the last of which, about Randall Cunningham and the 1987 NFL Players Strike, was published in September 2017.
+One of these episodes, about Stanislav Petrov and the 1983 Soviet nuclear false alarm incident, has been deleted from Jon Bois' official YouTube channel.
+On April 24, 2024, 7 new episodes of Pretty Good were announced and posted on Secret Base's YouTube channel.
+These episodes have covered, among other things, the movie Independence Day, James Dolan and the New York Knicks, junk mail, the first transatlantic telegraph cable, and the history of people slipping on banana peels.
+As of June 29, 2026, Bois has not updated his YouTube channel since July 8, 2017, with his last video being an advertisement for his new hypertext, 17776.

 Chart Party & scorigami

 In 2016, Bois began another documentary video series called Chart Party, in which he used statistical analysis to explore and understand sports stories.
 Of particular note, Bois published an episode in December 2016 called "Every NFL Score Ever," in which he discussed how football's scoring system makes some final game scores very unlikely, and coined the term "scorigami" to describe the act of achieving a never-before-seen final result.
 The video led one viewer to create a website to track new scorigami instances, and the term has seen usage in other sports publications.
-The series has also discussed topics such as the saddest punt in the world, how Barry Bonds’ 2004 season would have looked like if he had played without a bat, the NCAA Division I men's basketball tournament, and the career of Jeff Francoeur, who Bois describes as his “favorite worst baseball player”.
+The series has also discussed topics such as the saddest punt in the world (which Bois declared was a punt attempt by the 2006 Minnesota Vikings), how Barry Bonds’ 2004 season would have looked like if he had played without a bat, the NCAA Division I men's basketball tournament, NBA history prior to the usage of the three-pointer, and the career of Jeff Francoeur, who Bois describes as his “favorite worst baseball player”.